By Kevin McNeish updated on 07/09/2015

 Let's take a closer look at the second line of code.
-Whenever you set the value of a property you're not familiar with, it's a good idea to read Apple's documentation to see how the property is used.
-Figure 5 contains the documentation for the sourceType property.
+When you set the value of a property you're not familiar with, it's a good idea to read Apple's documentation to see how the property is used.
+Figure 11 contains the documentation for the sourceType property.

 The documentation specifies that the sourceType property holds a value of the type UIImagePickerControllerSourceType, and it refers to the type as an enumeration.
 We'll find out what that is in just a moment.

 If you click on the UIImagePickerControllerSourceType link, it takes you to the documentation shown in Figure 12.

 An enumeration is a group of related constant values.
 In this case, the UIImagePickerControllerSourceType enumeration defines the valid values that can be stored in the sourceType property.
 Enumerations come in handy in cases like this when there are a finite number of valid values that can be stored in a property.
 Unlike string variables where you can store any string of characters, or integer variables where you can store any valid integer, enumerations limit the valid values to a finite set.

 Reading through the documentation, you can determine that the value you want is PhotoLibrary because it specifies that the device's photo library is the source for the image picker.
 This is exactly what we want.